2 Men Hospitalized After Large Explosion At Valley Glen Home

-VALLEY GLEN (CBSLA) — Los Angeles Fire Department crews responded Sunday evening to a Valley Glen home after a large explosion that neighbors said felt like an earthquake.
+VALLEY GLEN (CBSLA) — Los Angeles Fire Department crews responded late Sunday to a Valley Glen home after a large explosion rocked an entire neighborhood.

 “I was just in my bedroom just organizing some stuff, and I felt a big explosion,” one man said.
-“I thought it was an earthquake in the beginning, but then I said it didn’t, like, rattle for so long.”READ MORE: Father Of 3 Slain Children Appeared This Evening At The Memorial Outside Reseda Apartment Complex Where The Crime Occurred
+“I thought it was an earthquake in the beginning, but then I said it didn’t, like, rattle for so long.”READ MORE: Report: ArcLight Cinemas, Pacific Theatres To Close Permanently

 Two men were taken to a local hospital, a 59-year-old man with critical burn injuries and a 46-year-old man with non-life threatening injuries.
 The second man was found in shoulder-deep debris after firefighters heard a tapping sound, fire officials said.
 Crews had to use a chain saw to remove the debris in order to extricate the man, who was alert and talking to firefighters.

 Another man sustained minor injuries, but declined to go to the hospital.
-A 65-year-old woman and three children were all uninjured.
+A 65-year-old woman and three children were all uninjured, partly in thanks to their neighbor, Guy Philippe, who climbed through the debris and ignored the smell of gas in order to get the children out.

+“I didn’t want anything to happen to the kids,” Philippe said.
+“I made a decision last night, that if anything happened to me, then so be it.”

+Once they were safe, he went back in to search for the woman, who he said had a “major structure” on top of her.READ MORE: Court Documents Show Woman Suspected In Deaths Of Children Was Involved In Custody Battle

 An explosion has destroyed a house in #ValleyGlen and sent debris flying through the neighborhood. @LAFD urban search and rescue is on scene and firefighters searching through the wreckage.
 One person in critical condition and a second pulled from debris. @CBSLA @LAFDtalk pic.twitter.com/SJeXycBMUG